open-wc/open-wc/docs/blog/the-all-new-open-web-components/index.md

 - [webpack-index-html-plugin](https://github.com/open-wc/legacy/tree/master/packages/webpack-index-html-plugin): we now recommend rollup over webpack
 - [storybook-addon-web-components-knobs](https://github.com/open-wc/legacy/tree/master/packages/storybook-addon-web-components-knobs): storybook v6 has a new better knobs system

-We also move out our [create](https://github.com/open-wc/create) Generators into a dedicated repository - which is only our first step as we will later automate updating it's dependencies via a bot so you can always be sure you get the latest versions.
+We also moved out our [create](https://github.com/open-wc/create) Generators into a dedicated repository - which is only our first step as we will later automate updating it's dependencies via a bot so you can always be sure you get the latest versions.

 As we [announced before](https://github.com/open-wc/open-wc/issues/1681), we have moved some generic tools and recommendations to our new [Modern Web](http://modern-web.dev/) project.